 That someone was Juan Santamaría.

-Five things to know about Costa Rica’s national hero:
+5 things to know about Costa Rica’s national hero Juan Santamaria:

 1) A Panamanian started Juan Santamaría’s path to heroism.